Skip to content

 We work alongside directors to decide how to maximise the return to creditors while avoiding their personal liability in relation to insolvencies as dictated by the Corporations Act 2001 (Cth).
 Recent amendments made to taxation legislation have strengthened director’s personal liability through the Director Penalty Notice and Liability Regime (‘DPNLR’).
 The DPNLR ensures that directors cannot discharge their director penalties via liquidations if PAYG and superannuation remains unpaid or unreported for three months after the due date.
 We can also assist directors in retaining liability limited via their company structure, especially where they are accused of insolvent trading, or found to have done so by liquidators.

 A secured creditor of a company may be registered to property securities under the Personal Property Securities Act 2009 (Cth) (‘PPSA’).
-In certain circumstances they may appoint a receiver to take control of assets for the purposes of liquidating them to repay outstanding debt owed to a creditor secured under the PPSA.
+In certain circumstances, they may appoint a receiver to take control of assets for the purposes of liquidating them to repay outstanding debt owed to a creditor secured under the PPSA.
 Note that whether an asset is registered pursuant to the PPSA can be discovered by searching the Personal Property Securities Register (‘PPSR’) online.

 A receiver can also be appointed by the court in a variety of circumstances, in which case the receiver must act in accordance with the court order.
 Our Gold Coast & Sydney insolvency lawyers can assist you when a receiver has been appointed in order to ensure that the most favourable outcome is achieved.
-It is the role of a receiver to collect and sell enough of the charged assets to repay the debt owed to secured parties, pay out required monies and report to ASIC regarding any possible offences or particular irregularities they identify.
+It is the role of a receiver to collect and sell enough of the charged assets to repay the debt owed to secured parties, pay out required monies, and report to ASIC regarding any possible offenses or particular irregularities they identify.

-After meeting with you to discuss your particular insolvency situation, we provide a suite of turnaround management solutions that may assist in insolvencies, including: (a) Deed of Company Arrangement; (b) Schemes of Arrangement; (c) Voluntary Administration; and (d) Receiverships.
+After meeting with you to discuss your particular insolvency situation, we provide a suite of turnaround management solutions that may assist in insolvencies, including (a) Deed of Company Arrangement; (b) Schemes of Arrangement; (c) Voluntary Administration; and (d) Receiverships.

 As of 2019, our solicitors have acted for and dealt professionally with legal firms, or firms specialising in diverse fields from accounting to finance all across Queensland, Sydney and Brisbane.
 Our Insolvency Lawyers separate themselves by specialising in insolvency law litigation, including personal insolvency and are respected insolvency practitioners with a full range of expertise in handling insolvency cases.
 For more information on insolvency, please see the guidance “When a Business Becomes Insolvent” provided by the QLD Government.